prefontaine1972/ProgrammingAssignment2/README.md

 ##Examples of Running the Code

-Computing the inverse of a square matrix can be done with the `solve` function in R. For example, assuming `X` is a square invertible matrix, then `solve(X)` returns its inverse.
 For this assignment, one was to assume that the matrix supplied was always invertible.
 Note: when `<` is displayed the line is inputed into the command line, while if `#`is added it shows additional commentary.